Mario Livio: Personal life

-Livio was born in Bucharest in Romania, and lived with his grandparents when his mother and father were forced to flee the country for political reasons.
-He left Romania at age five with his grandparents, and the family settled in Israel.
-He served as a paramedic with the Israeli Defense Forces in the 1967 Six-Day War, the 1973 Yom Kippur War, and the 1982 Lebanon War.
+Livio was born in Bucharest, Romania, and lived with his grandparents when his mother and father were forced to flee the country for political reasons.
+He had to leave Romania at age five with his grandparents.
+Following the launch of the Hubble Space Telescope he was offered a position at the Space Telescope Science Institute, and he moved to the U.S.

 Livio and his wife Sofie, a microbiologist, have three children.